ithrasil/rainbeat/README.md

 * public

-...Here we have ready to go files of app
+   Here we have ready to go files of app

 * src

-...In this catalog we have jsx React modules and SASS files
+   In this catalog we have jsx React modules and SASS files